On this page...

 Prizes to be won

-Prize money is divided equally between the winning student/s and their school, with the school to receive 50% of the prize money.
+Prize money is divided equally between the winning student/s and their school, with the school receiving 50% of the prize money.

-Representatives from the three finalist teams (for both primary and secondary school) will also win a trip to Sydney to visit the University of Sydney and attend the Australian Museum Eureka Prizes Award Dinner.
+Representatives from the finalist teams will win a trip to Sydney for the Australian Museum Eureka Prizes Award Ceremony.